Menu

 There are significant penalties for not reporting this sale.
 Please see the Canada Revenue Agency's page on Reporting the sale of your principal residence for individuals (other than trusts) for the latest information.

-Principal residence question on the Info worksheet
+Principal Residence Question on the Info Worksheet

-Starting with the 2016 tax year, each taxpayer is required to answer a question on the sale of principal residence in TaxCycle T1.
+Each taxpayer is required to answer a question on the sale of principal residence in TaxCycle T1.

 1. The question appears in the Filing section of the Info worksheet.